clemmierose/Projects-SQL-Python-Tableau/README.md

-# Portfolio_Projects
+# Python&SQL_Projects

-This repository holds examples of some of my work using SQL and visualization tools like Tableau.
+This repository holds examples of some of my work using SQL, Python and visualization tools like Tableau.